Learning What to Learn: Experimental Design when Combining Experimental with Observational Evidence: Setup

-\begin{rem}[Some unbiased observational estimates] In some applications, researchers may assume that some of the observational study estimates are not biased ($b_j = 0$ for some $j$).
-This is possible to accommodate as a special case of our general framework in Section \ref{sec:gmm-extension}. \end{rem}
+\begin{rem}[Unbiased observational estimates and biased experimental estimates] In some applications, researchers may assume that some observational estimates are not biased, or conversely that some experimental estimates may be biased.
+This can be accommodated by redefining which entries of the stacked reported statistic are treated as potentially biased.

-\paragraph{Main design problem} Our design problem can be described in three steps: \begin{enumerate} \item \textit{Preliminary step: weights.} For each feasible $\mathcal{E},\Sigma(\mathcal{E})$, choose $\gamma$ to combine experimental and observational estimates on the selected coordinates.
-(If researchers restrict their estimators to only use experimental evidence when available, set $\gamma = 1$.) \item \textit{Middle step: precision.} For each feasible $\mathcal{E}$, choose $\Sigma(\mathcal{E})$ (i.e., sample allocation). \item \textit{Outer step: experiment choice.} Choose a feasible set of experiments $\mathcal{E}$. \end{enumerate}

-Choosing $\gamma$ (step 1) for a fixed design follows a long-standing tradition in econometrics and statistics \citep{armstrong2024adaptingmisspecification,andrews2021model,donoho1994statistical,athey2025experimental}.
-We study this question here in combination with the experimental design problem, step 2 and 3, which, as we show will change the decision problem.
-The challenge is that performance depends on the bias $b$, unknown when designing the experiment.